 ^{15.} In the prologue to his Commentary on the Metaphysics of Aristotle, Thomas characterizes metaphysics as the science that "considers first causes," that "deals with the most universal principles"-specifically "being and those things which naturally accompany being, such as unity and plurality, potency and act"-and that considers things that are "separate from matter" (i.e., God and the angels).
 St. Thomas Aquinas, Commentary on the Metaphysics of Aristotle 1 (John P. Rowan trans., Henry Regnery Co.
-1961) [hereinafter Aquinas, Metaphysics of Aristotle].
+1961) [hereinafter Aquinas, Metaphysics of Aristotle 1.
 These inquiries are unified by their consideration of "being in general."
 Id. at 2.
 The science is known by different names because it considers being under these various aspects: "It is called divine science or theology inasmuch as it considers [God and the intellectual substances].
-It is called metaphysics inasmuch as it considers the first causes of things."
-Id.; see also Anthony J. Lisska, Aquinas's Theory of Natural Law 86 (1996) (characterizing scholastic understanding of metaphysics as "referring... to transcendental claims about being").
+It is called metaphysics inasmuch as it considers being and the attributes which naturally accompany being . . .
+And it is called first philosophy inasmuch as it considers the first causes of things."
+Id.; see also Anthony J. Lisska, Aquinas's Theory of Natural Law 86 (1996) (characterizing scholastic understanding of metaphysics as "referring . . . to transcendental claims about being").